 Our STEAM Institute is a sophisticated, project-based learning program where students engage in design thinking and hands-on learning to encourage students to be innovative, collaborate with others, take risks, and solve problems.

-Institute participants take a sequence of engineering courses including Introduction to Engineering and Advanced Engineering/Biomedical Engineering in grades 9 and 10, then engage in independent STEAM-based research in grades 11 and 12.
+Institute participants take a sequence of engineering courses including Introduction to Engineering and Advanced Engineering/Biomedical Engineering in grades 9 and 10, then have the option to engage in independent STEAM-based research in grades 11 and 12.
 The Institute teaches students to think outside the box, manage setbacks, take chances, and be part of a successful team.
 Students are taught to innovate and build, bringing their ideas from concept to prototype.

 Institute participants often present their independent research at local science fairs and the Intel Science and Engineering Fair.
-Visit our STEAM projects page to read about featured projects created by our students.
+Visit our Steam Projects page to read about featured projects created by our students.

-Introduction to Engineering
+- Introduction to Engineering

-CAD Design and 3D Printing
+- CAD Design and 3D Printing

-Coding, Data Processing, and Graph Analysis
+- Coding, Data Processing, and Graph Analysis

-Forces and Motion
+- Forces and Motion

-Biomechanics of the Human Body, the Circulatory System, the Nervous System
+- Biomechanics of the Human Body, the Circulatory System, the Nervous System

-Artificial Neural Networks
+- Artificial Neural Networks

-Bioelectronics and Artificial Intelligence
+- Bioelectronics and Artificial Intelligence

-Independent STEM Research
+- Independent STEM Research